Terms of Service

 Public organiser profiles and badges

-• A badge is an internal trust signal only.
-It is not a legal guarantee or endorsement of event quality, safety, or commercial performance.
+• A confirmation label is not a guarantee or endorsement of event quality, safety, delivery, or commercial performance.

 Ticketing and third-party links